-Overall, the combat is nothing spectacular but it’s serviceable, and the game also puts a lot of stock in player agency, allowing the player to interact with a number of characters and make moral choices that will finally determine the fate of the characters and which of the four endings the player will get.
+Overall, the combat is nothing spectacular, but it’s serviceable, and the game also puts a lot of stock in player agency, allowing the player to interact with several characters and make moral choices that will finally determine the fate of the characters, and which of the four endings the player will get.

 Hollow Knight is a game that may seem like it has nothing in common with Bloodborne at first glance, but upon closer inspection, it’s obvious that there are more similarities between the two than meets the eye.

-Hollow Knight follows a more conventional 2D Metroidvania approach when it comes to the gameplay, but much like Bloodborne, it requires the player to be aggressive and never lets them turtle up and play defensively.
+Hollow Knight follows a more conventional 2D Metroidvania approach when it comes to the gameplay.
+Still, much like Bloodborne, it requires the player to be aggressive and never lets them turtle up and play defensively.

-It is quite challenging and, as is usually the case with games of this kind, the player will unlock different abilities over the course of the game that will allow them to reach areas that they couldn’t reach before and help them deal with enemies and bosses more effectively.
+It is quite challenging, and, as is usually the case with games of this kind, the player will unlock different abilities throughout the game that will allow them to reach areas that they couldn’t reach before and help them deal with enemies and bosses more effectively.

 Moreover, the game’s art style and soundtrack come together perfectly to create an unforgettable somber atmosphere that really makes the game stand out.
 Like Bloodborne and other Souls-likes usually do, it tells its story through subtle cues and environmental storytelling.